Osiris-Team/AutoPlug-Client/docs/FAQ.md

 The `allowedFilesToRead` list contains paths to files or directories that the staff is allowed to open, list and read.

-The `allowedFilesToWrite` list contains paths to files or directories that the staff is allowed to modify, create or delete.
+The `allowedFilesToReadAndWrite` list contains paths to files or directories that the staff is allowed to open, list, read, modify, create or delete.
+This is probably the list you will use the most.

 ---